-The following academic policies apply only to the graduate programs in the Petree College of Arts and Sciences- Master of Arts in nonprofit leadership, Master of Fine Arts in creative writing, Master of Arts in criminology, Master of Science in criminology, Master of Science in computer science, Master of Education, and Master of Liberal Arts.
+The following academic policies apply only to the graduate programs in the Petree College of Arts and Sciences- Master of Arts in nonprofit leadership, Master of Fine Arts in creative writing, Master of Arts in criminology, Master of Science in criminology, Master of Science in computer science, and Master of Education.
 Please see specific program descriptions for more details on policies in each program.